Guy Menzies: Marriage

-He married Mrs. Marcia Ina Grundy (born 1909), née Leslie, in London, on 12 April 1940.
+Menzies married Mrs. Marcia Ina Grundy (born 1909), née Leslie, in London, on 12 April 1940.

-The fact that the Sydney press announcement of his impending marriage identified his future wife as one "Mrs. Marcia Ina Grundy" is highly significant.
-Connolly (2017b) reveals that the 'true story' behind the "mysterious injuries" that Menzies sustained while serving at North Weald and reported in the 1936 press, were that — rather than receiving 'head injuries' from a 40 ft fall from a window — the most significant of the injuries that he had sustained (which were "not wholly consistent with a fall") were two broken kneecaps, of such severity that it was thought for some considerable time that he would never be able to fly again.
+Connolly (2017b) reveals that the 'true story' behind the "mysterious injuries" that Menzies sustained while serving at North Weald and reported in the 1936 press, were that—rather than receiving 'head injuries' from a 40 ft fall from a window—the most significant of the injuries that he had sustained (which were "not wholly consistent with a fall") were two broken kneecaps, of such severity that it was thought for some considerable time that he would never be able to fly again.
 The injuries that Menzies sustained had been inflicted upon Menzies by, or on behalf of, "one of his fellow officers", Squadron-Leader E.M.F.
 Grundy (26046), later Air Marshal Sir Edouard Grundy, the "aggrieved husband" of Marcia, with whom Menzies was having an affair.
 This fact, according to Connolly, explains why the details of the secret, internal, R.A.F. enquiries were never released to the public.
 According to Connolly, Marcia eventually divorced her husband, who had left England at some time before her marriage to Menzies, which took place some four years after Menzies had been assaulted.

 Marcia, and her son Frederick Michael (born 1934), moved to Australia in 1946.
 Michael went on to join the RAAF.